VirtoCommerce/vc-docker/README.md

-# VirtoCommerce Windows Container / Docker
+# VirtoCommerce Containers / Docker

 This is a repository for Virto Commerce Docker images.
-They allow you to quickly configure fully running Virto Commerce envirnment including storefront and administration site.
-You can also use dockerfiles to create your own custom images.
+They allow you to quickly configure fully running Virto Commerce environment including storefront and administration site.
+You can also use docker files to create your own custom images.

 # How to use these Images